MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

 ### FAQ

+#### I assigned a premium license to a user, but the user can't use premium features.
+Why?

+It might take up to a week for all the downstream systems to receive updates.
+To force an update for a particular flow, turn the flow off and on or edit and save the flow.

-#### How do I remove Power Automate from the app launcher for my organization?
+#### How do I remove Power Automate from the app launcher for a user?

 If a user was assigned a Power Automate license, you can take the following steps to remove the license for that user.
 This action removes the Power Automate icon from the app launcher.